jadot-bp/super8_scan/README.md

 ## Installation

-Running the Super8 Scanner is as simple as executing the following binary:
+Once the dependencies have been installed, running the Super8 Scanner is as simple as executing the following binary:

 ```bash
   ./super8_scan